baratgabor/SuffixTree/.github/README.md

 If you're here you probably know what this is, so I won't waste your time by stating the obvious.

 There is nothing revolutionary here.
-My assumption is that this repo (and especially the [detailed description below](#plain-plain-english-explanation-of-ukkonens-algorithm)) is mostly useful for people who are learning this algorithm the first time.
+My assumption is that this repo – and especially the **[detailed description below](#plain-plain-english-explanation-of-ukkonens-algorithm)** – is mostly useful for people who are learning this algorithm the first time.

 ### Some implementation details